Cebuano language: Nomenclature

 The term Cebuano derives from "Cebu" (which is an island found in central east of the Philippines (some peoples believe that this language came from Cebu)) and "ano" which means (in this case) "people/s", a Latinate calque reflecting the Philippines' Spanish colonial heritage.
 Speakers of Cebuano in Cebu and even those from outside of Cebu commonly refer to the language as Bisayâ.

 The name Cebuano, however, has not been accepted by all who speak it.
 Cebuano speakers in certain portions of Leyte, Northern Mindanao, Davao Region, Caraga, and Zamboanga Peninsula objected to the name of the language and claimed that their ancestry traces back to Bisayâ speakers native to their place and not from immigrants or settlers from Cebu.
 Furthermore, they refer to their ethnicity as Bisayâ instead of Cebuano and their language as Binisayâ instead of Cebuano.
 However, there is a pushback on these objections.
 Some language enthusiasts insist on referring to the language as Cebuano because, as they claim, using the terms Bisayâ and Binisayâ to refer to ethnicity and language, respectively, is exclusivist and disenfranchises the speakers of the Hiligaynon language and the Waray language who also refer to their languages as Binisayâ to distinguish them from Cebuano Bisayâ.

-Existing linguistic studies on Visayan languages, most notably that of R. David Paul Zorc, has described the language spoken in Cebu, Negros Occidental, Bohol (as Boholano dialect), Leyte, and most parts of Mindanao as "Cebuano".
+Existing linguistic studies on Visayan languages, most notably that of R. David Paul Zorc, has described the language spoken in Cebu, Negros Oriental, Bohol (as Boholano dialect), Leyte, and most parts of Mindanao as "Cebuano".
 Zorc's studies on Visayan language serves as the bible of linguistics in the study of Visayan languages.
 The Jesuit linguist and a native of Cabadbaran, Rodolfo Cabonce, S.J., published two dictionaries during his stays in Cagayan de Oro City and Manolo Fortich in Bukidnon: a Cebuano-English dictionary in 1955, and an English-Cebuano dictionary in 1983.

 During the Spanish Colonial Period, the Spaniards broadly referred to the speakers of Hiligaynon, Cebuano, Waray, Kinaray-a, and Aklanon as Visaya and made no distinctions among these languages.